Huddersfield: Landmarks and architecture

 The Pack Horse Centre is a covered pedestrianised shopping area constructed over a cobblestone street, Pack Horse Yard, renamed Pack Horse Walk.
 Pack horses carried merchandise over pack-horse routes across the Pennines before turnpike roads and railways improved transportation.
 The pedestrian link passes from Kirkgate, across King Street and along Victoria Lane, by the Shambles, to the Piazza and the distinctive market hall at Queensgate, which was built to replace the old Shambles Market Hall in the early 1970s.
 Next to the Piazza is the Victorian town hall and the 1930s public library.

-Beaumont Park about 2 mi south of the town centre was bequeathed to the town in the 1880s, by Henry Frederick Beaumont ("Beaumont's of Whitley" estate) and was opened on 13 October 1883, by Prince Leopold, fourth son of Queen Victoria, and his wife Princess Helena of Waldeck and Pyrmont (Duke and Duchess of Albany).
+Beaumont Park about 2 mi south of the town centre was bequeathed to the town in the 1880s, by Henry Frederick Beaumont ("Beaumont's of Whitley" estate); it was opened on 13 October 1883, by Prince Leopold, fourth son of Queen Victoria, and his wife Princess Helena of Waldeck and Pyrmont (Duke and Duchess of Albany).
 It is a fine example of a Victorian era public park with water cascades, bandstand and woodland.

 The former St Paul's Church on Queensgate has statutory recognition and protection, used for worship from 1831 to 1956.
 Sir John Ramsden gave its land and his family helped its extension to be built in 1883.
 The foundation stone was laid by Lady Guendolen Ramsden.
 The building is now part of the University of Huddersfield.

 The St Paul's Street drill hall was designed by Captain William Willey Cooper and completed in 1901.

 Greenhead Park, 3/8 mi west of the town centre, is lined with copses of various trees.
 A multimillion-pound restoration project, funded by the Heritage Lottery fund was finished in autumn 2012.

+Ravensknowle Hall, built in the late-1850s, houses the Tolson (Memorial) Museum.
+The museum was founded in 1919, and was originally a natural history museum.
+It now also holds galleries on different historical fields, like transport, textiles and the history of the town.